-Learning Outcome: 02.02.01 Describe how elements are combined into compounds and molecules.

-36. Draw three water molecules and the hydrogen bonding that may occur between the molecules.
+Bloom's Level: 6.
+Create Learning Outcome: 02.02.01 Describe how elements are combined into molecules and compounds.
+Section: 02.02 Topic: Chemistry 36.
+Draw three water molecules and the hydrogen bonding that may occur between the molecules.
 Define hydrogen bonding and explain how and why it occurs.